The next time you feel stressed, sad, angry, overtired or bored and start to grab an unhealthy food choice, try this instead:

 1. Stop.
 Drop your shoulders (they’re probably hiked up around your ears).
 Become alert to what you’re about to do.

 2. Take out a nasal inhaler that you’ve already prepared (more on this below).
-Take a looooong deep inhale from inhaler.
+Take a looooong deep inhale from an essential oil nasal inhaler.
 Do it again.

 3. Now repeat the following affirmation as many times as you need: